 The light requirement for Java Moss

 Java Moss is a low-light plant and grows satisfactorily in minimum lights.
-Still, if you provide a moderate lighting condition, they will prosper a lot better.
+Still, if you provide a moderate lighting conditions, they will prosper a lot better.

 Fertilization for Java Moss

 Java Moss primarily absorbs nutrients from the aquarium water through its leaves.
-Naturally occurring nutrients of the aquarium water are sufficient for them.
+Naturally occurring nutrients in the aquarium water are sufficient for them.

 Liquid fertilizer supplementation, along with adequate lighting, can do magic in growing Java Mosses.

 Anubias is my second choice after Java Moss, as I prefer the bright green coloration of Mosses over the dark green leaves of Anubias.
-But many aquarists will keep Anubias at the top of their lists of plants to attach to driftwood.
-Because they are excellent to grow in driftwoods.
+But many aquarists will keep Anubias at the top of their lists because they are excellent to grow in driftwood.

 How does it look

 Anubias has broad leaves with thick stems.
 They are sturdy dark-green plants.
 They look beautiful on driftwoods, especially on bogwoods or marsh roots.
 In an ideal environment, Anubias can present creamy white flowers, but it is only occasionally.

 Anubias have rhizomes, which are a bit different from rhizoids.
 Rhizomes are more effective in fixing them with driftwood and rocks.
 Still, you need to tie the rhizomes and roots with driftwood initially.
 You can use fish lines or fine pieces of cotton.

 After a few weeks, rhizomes and roots will grab the decors firmly, and you can remove ties.
 But I keep it tied even after rhizomes are stable.
 Because it allows more flexibility during maintenance, especially during tank cleaning.